jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 Note that the natural of flow of "influence" would indeed go in the order $X \to Y \to Z$ displayed above.

-It is also natural to assume that the _only_ way that the presence of the disease $X$ influences a person's decision $Z$ to leave on vacation travels through the result of the test $Y$.
+It is also natural to assume that the _only_ way that the presence of the disease $X$ influences a subject's decision $Z$ to leave on vacation flows through the result of the test $Y$.
 There should be _no_ direct influence from $X$ to $Z$, which would be indicated by a third directed edge in the graph:

 ```{image} ../img/markov-02.svg
 :width: 40%